 I do often look nostalgically at the pictures and wish I had a bigger garage - I even contemplated buying another.
 But then remember that I liked the appearance more than actually riding it.

-In any case I’m sure that if you are considering buying this bike, it will make a big impression on you as it did on me.
+I'm sure that if you are considering buying this bike, it will make a big impression on you as it did on me.